-Outriggers should be washed with fresh water, a mild soap and a soft cloth.
-The outrigger poles should be sprayed down with fresh water.
-Never use acidic or abrasive cleaners on outriggers.
+Outriggers should be washed with fresh water, mild soap and a soft cloth.
+Never use acidic or abrasive cleaners to clean your outriggers.

-A periodic waxing of your outriggers is suggested if your boat is frequently exposed to salt water.
+A periodic waxing of the outriggers is suggested if your boat is frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
 A non-abrasive high quality marine or automotive wax is recommended.
-Before storage, clean and wax the outriggers.
+Always clean and wax the outriggers before storage.

-During assembly grease all threads, bolts and tubes where one section is inserted into another.
-Once a year disassemble and regrease all applicable surfaces.
+During assembly, grease all threads, bolts and tubes where one section is inserted into another.
+Disassemble and regrease all applicable surfaces on an annual basis.